 - Taxation and Product Pricing – Public Health Law Center

-- Tobacco Tax – Minnesota Department of Revenue
+- Cigarette and Tobacco Taxes – Minnesota Department of Revenue

 This information is also available as a PDF: The Positive Health Impacts of Raising Tobacco Taxes in Minnesota (PDF)